An evocative new work: by Gabriel Jackson & Laura-Jane Foley

 This film is an ambitious, technically innovative short piece which acts as a love letter to nature.
 100 members of the choir individually recorded their parts at home during the first lockdown.
 As restrictions were lifted, we partnered with an innovative film maker to record and video a small number of singers in socially distanced groups.

 We Dream Films envisioned the bigger purpose for this evocative piece.
-Shot the film in Puzzlewood Forest, where scenes from Star Wars & The Secret Garden have been filmed, it brings to life Mother Earth, who inspires our young female hero to take ownership of her relationship with the natural world and commit to regenerating it.
+Shot in Puzzlewood Forest, where scenes from Star Wars & The Secret Garden have been filmed, it brings to life Mother Earth, who inspires our young female hero to take ownership of her relationship with the natural world and commit to regenerating it.
 It is a visual poem and modern fairy tale of a young girl’s journey into the depths of a magical forest to learn a lesson and make a commitment to look after nature: The Promise.

 An inspiring legacy; teaching children about music and nature